-Application for 1915(c) HCBS Waiver: PA.0319.R04.07 - Jul 01, 2018 (as of Jul 01,...
-Page 225 of 283

-Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (4 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iii.
-Informing Participant of Budget Amount.
-Describe how the State informs each participant of the amount of the participant-directed budget and the procedures by which the participant may request an adjustment in the budget amount.
-Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (5 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iv.
-Participant Exercise of Budget Flexibility.
-Select one: O Modifications to the participant directed budget must be preceded by a change in the service plan.
+Application for 1915 (c) HCBS Walver: PA.0235.R06.03 - Oct 01, 2022 (as of Oct 01, 2022) Page 257 of 348 Annandiy F. Par ticipant Direction of Services pportunities for Participant-Direction (3 of 6) b.
+Participant - B Answers provide ded in Appendix E-1-b indicate that you do not need to complete this section. participa the meth ant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the int-directed budget for waiver goods and services over which the participant has authority, including how and makes use of reliable cost estimating information and is applied consistently to each participant.
+Lion about these method(s) must be made publicly available.
+Appendix E: Par ticipant Direction of Services pportunities for Participant-Direction (4 of 6) b.
+Participant - B udget Authority Answers provid ded in Appendix E-1-b indicate that you do not need to complete this section. ng Participant of Budget Amount.
+Describe how the state informs each participant of the amount of the anti-directed budget and the procedures by which the participant may request an adjustment in the budget Annendix E: Par ticipant Direction of Services pportunities for Participant-Direction (5 of 6) • b.
+Participant - B Answers provid ded in Appendix E-1-b indicate that you do not need to complete this section. iv.
+Particip ant Exercise of Budget Flexibility.
+Select one: Modifications to the participant directed budget must be preceded by a change in the service plan.
 The participant has the authority to modify the services included in the participant directed budget without prior approval.
-Specify how changes in the participant-directed budget are documented, including updating the service plan.
-When prior review of changes is required in certain circumstances, describe the circumstances and specify the entity that reviews the proposed change: Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (6 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. v.
+Wh ecify how changes in the participant-directed budget are documented, including updating the service plan. en prior review of changes is required in certain circumstances, describe the circumstances and specify the that reviews the proposed change:

+E-2: Opportunities for Participant-Direction (6 of 6)

+b.
+Participant - Budget Authority

+Answers provided in Appendix 1 E-1-b indic ate that voi u do not need l to comp olete this section.

+v.
 Expenditure Safeguards.
-Describe the safeguards that have been established for the timely prevention of the premature depletion of the participant-directed budget or to address potential service delivery problems that may be associated with budget underutilization and the entity (or entities) responsible for implementing these safeguards: Appendix F: Participant Rights Appendix F-1: Opportunity to Request a Fair Hearing request; (b) are denied the service(s) of their choice or the provider(s) of their choice; or, (c) whose services are denied, suspended, reduced or terminated.
-The State provides notice of action as required in 42 CFR §431.210.
+Describe the safeguards that have been established for the timely prevention of the premature depletion of the participant-directed budget or to address potential service delivery problems that may b associated with budget underutilization and the entity (or entities) responsible for implementing these safeguards:

+Appendix F: Participant Rights

+Appendix F-1: Opportunity to Request a Fair Hearing

-The State provides an opportunity to request a Fair Hearing under 42 CFR Part 431, Subpart E to individuals: (a) who are not given the choice of home and community-based services as an alternative to the institutional care specified in Item 1-F of the
+The state provides an opportunity to request a Fair Hearing under 42 CFR Part 431, Subpart E to individuals: (a) who are not given the choice of home and community-based services as an alternative to the institutional care specified in Item 1-F of the request; (b) are denied the service(s) of their choice or the provider(s) of their choice; or, (c) whose services are denied, suspended, reduced or terminated.
+The state provides notice of action as required in 42 CFR §431.210.